UTSCC09/project-team/README.md

 - Users can rate locations
 - Users can leave reviews about locations
 - Users can search locations by tags and sort them based on ratings
 - Users are provided with recommendations of locations based on their preferences (rating history)
+- Users can search for locations within a given radius/region

 ## Technology Stack